Your contribution can make a real difference for human rights and justice.

 Become a BFP volunteer and help us with our community forums, vigils, outreach at schools and other activities

-Our leaflets "How to Go to College Without Joining the Military" and "How to Travel and Have Adventures Without Joining the Military" are regularly distributed at Brooklyn public high schools, along with information for students and parents informing them how they can "opt-out" of the school releasing their personal information to military recruiters.
+Since Kings County has one of the nation's highest rates of military enrollment, we have taken on the challenge of cutting off this source of person-power for the war machine.
+Our leaflets "How to Go to College Without Joining the Military" (PDF) and "How to Travel and Have Adventures Without Joining the Military" (PDF) are regularly distributed at Brooklyn public high schools, along with information for students and parents informing them about how they can "opt-out" of the school releasing their personal information to military recruiters.

 "Trick or Treat for UNICEF" engaged more Brooklyn schools this year, in our campaign to foster international awareness and social responsibility among elementary school children.

-Olive Branch Olive Oil (from West Bank Palestinian farmers) sold like hotcakes out of BFP's office.
-Sales help support the Palestinian economy, while allowing Brooklynites to enjoy and share this delicious Fair Trade olive oil.
+Ongoing sales of Olive Branch Olive Oil (from West Bank Palestinian farmers) helped support the Palestinian economy, while allowing Brooklynites to enjoy and share this delicious Fair Trade olive oil.

 A forum entitled, "Empire's Workshop: Latin America, the United States, and the Rise (and Demise?) of the New Imperialism," featuring Professor Greg Grandin, initiated our educational outreach in this area.